 Hopefully, the results of these studies will motivate you to take this month’s Healthy Challenge and eat leafy greens like spinach, kale, lettuce, or collard greens every day.
 Vegetables, particularly leafy greens, may be your brain’s fountain of youth.

 Fix 5 of my 12-Fix Lean Life Plan is to eat half your food in produce.
-Check out the other 11 fixes in my book, Lean Body Smart Life!
+Check out the other 11 fixes in my book, 12 Fixes to Healthy: A Wellness Plan for Life!

 Morris MC, et al. Nutrients and bioactives in green leafy vegetables and cognitive decline.
 Neurology.
 2017 90:e214-e222.
 Research supported by NIA grants R01 AG031553 and R01 AG17917. (here is the actual study to include in post)